 - Sentinel 002 by Xavier Wu imagines an AI capable of recording and learning from human language through Twitter feeds.

 These projects, accompanied by the Witnessing zine, imagine a future archive of humanities’ attempts to communicate with an all-seeing machine.
 The zine includes analog counterparts to the digital projects and encourages the reader to contemplate how future machines might learn of our thoughts, memories, languages, and vision.

 Documentation of the Witnessing project including each artwork and zine was published as a process book called Witnessing in 2017.
 The limited edition of Witnessing books contain a hardcopy of the original zine.

-An installation version of “Witnessing” was shown at the AHVA Gallery at the Audain Art Centre as part of the recent symposium “Under Super Vision” in the Art History, Visual Art and Theory (AHVA) program at the University of British Columbia (UBC).
+An installation version of Witnessing was shown at the AHVA Gallery at the Audain Art Centre as part of Under Super Vision a symposium held by the Art History, Visual Art and Theory (AHVA) program at the University of British Columbia (UBC).

 Under Super Vision sought to provide a critical platform for scholarly and creative discourse on the significance and normalization of surveillance strategies both currently and historically.
 The exhibit was on display from March 10–April 1, 2017.

 To date, Witnessing was “published” in the following venues:

 Created as an online archive of the Witnessing project, the web archive was launched as part of a publication about the project in Immediacy, an online media journal by The New School’s School of Media Studies.